In The Kitchen: Catfish and Crawfish Etouffee

 Great opportunity to check out an old favorite or try a new place you’ve been wanting to go to.

-This segment of The Hampton Roads Show was sponsored by Southern Eats/ Downtown Restaurant Week
+This segment of The Hampton Roads Show was sponsored by Southern Eats/ Downtown Norfolk Restaurant Week